4z0t/FAF-UI-Mods/README.md

 Since I am doing this alone I can't even think about revolution and that's why I want your help.
 I need:

-* Devs: Very specific, but if you really want ask me
+* Devs: Very nspecific, but if you really want, ask me
 * Testers: I can't test all things I do
-* Promoters: Spread our goal around others and blame listed mods :P
+* Promoters: Spread our goal around others ad blame listed mods :P

 Keep in mind that I also participate in FAF development and this extends to FA UI as well, there are tons of issues to be fixed.